The-Ark-Informatics/vagrant-ark/README.md

 - [Vagrant](https://www.vagrantup.com/)

 ### To Install
-_A pre-built Virtualbox OVA is available from the releases section.
-Instructions to install the pre-built version are [here](#)_

 **_Note: The initial provision may take a long time to complete depending on your internet connection_**